1988 Utah gubernatorial election: Aftermath

 Governor Bangerter descended from his hotel room around 3:15 am, the morning after election day, to greet reporters and a small group of 40 "cheerful" supporters in the hotel's banquet room upon receiving a concession call from Ted Wilson.
 In a speech, Bangerter declared that "This morning we start bringing the state back together on an agenda that will move us into the 1990s."

 All three of the tax protest ballot initiatives were defeated, with their biggest supporter, independent candidate Merrill Cook, stating: "I'm conceding the race, but I'm not conceding the fight."
 Cook would run for governor as an independent again in the 1992 gubernatorial election.

 Democrats, who thought Wilson would win easily, were astounded by the stunning upset, and had trouble explaining the loss.
 Former Democratic governor Scott Matheson was asked why he thought Wilson lost: "That is an intriguing question we will be talking about for years.
 There are so many factors, the matter of a strong independent candidate, the presence of the tax initiatives which took attention away from the regular races.
 But we can't dismiss the fact we live in a strong Republican state where it is difficult for Democrats to win and that Ted Wilson was running against an incumbent who had the advantage of using the power of incumbency to make his case to the people."

-Bangerter would later announce in November 1990 that he would not see a third time and would retire to private life.
+Bangerter would later announce in November 1990 that he would not seek a third term and would retire to private life.